raphaelberly/mercatool/README.md

 This tool is a web scraper used to collect MPG (a soccer fantasy league) data and to insert it into a postgres database.

-## 1. Application description
+## 1. Description

 Two scrapers are part of this project:

-- **DetailScraper:** this scraper collects data regarding the performance of all players who actually played on a championship day
+- **DetailScraper:** this scraper collects data regarding the performance of all players who actually played on a given championship day, and inserts it into a postgres table
-- **RatingScraper:** this scraper collects data regarding all players' position and rating at a given time.
-This information can be added to the "details" through a join based on the (season, day, team, player) columns.
+- **RatingScraper:** this scraper collects data regarding all players' position and rating at a given time, and inserts it into a postgres table

+The two resulting tables can be joined on columns: (season, day, team, player).

-The scrapers run on a dockerized `Selenium` browser.
+Both scrapers run on a dockerized `Selenium` browser.
 The HTML parser used is `BeautifulSoup4`.
 The parsed data is inserted into the postgres database using `psycopg2`.

 Python generators are being used for efficiency and scalability.
 At the end of the process, insert